Paros and Antiparos (and the Rabbit)

 (As I write this we have entered the port of Serifos.
 We left Paros at 9am and it is now 10:43).

 The most important site on the island is the Cave of Antiparos which was discovered in the modern age in 1673 but is mentioned by the lyric poet Archilochus in the 6th Century BC.
-People have been climbing down into the cave for hundreds
+People have been climbing down into the cave

 of years and carving their names and the dates in the stalagmites and stalactites hundreds of feet below.
 There are now stairs that go all the way down and the cave is mostly vertical.
 It looks like the stairway to hell as you look down and as you descend you can’t help but thinking that you hope there is an elevator at the bottom to bring you back up.
 There isn’t.
 I walked to the next to last level while Andrea went all the way to the bottom.
 There was a Scandinavian couple huffing and puffing their way up the